-A heartfelt, spellbinding, and irresistible debut novel for fans of The Time Traveler’s Wife and Outlander that movingly examines loss, faith, and love as it follows a grown woman who travels back in time to be reunited with the mother she lost when she was a child.
+Heartfelt and irresistible—“a lovely, deeply moving story of loss and love and memory made real” (Diana Gabaldon, #1 New York Times bestselling author)—this enchanting debut follows a woman who travels back in time to be reunited with the mother she lost when she was a child.

-Helen Fisher spent her early life in America but grew up mainly in Suffolk where she now lives with her two children.
-She studied Psychology at Westminster University and Ergonomics at UCL and worked as a senior evaluator in research at Royal National Institute of the Blind.
+Helen Fisher spent her early life in America but grew up mainly in Suffolk, England, where she now lives with her two children.
+She studied psychology at Westminster University and ergonomics at University College London, and worked as a senior evaluator in research at the Royal National Institute of Blind People.
 Faye, Faraway is her first novel.

 "In a British accent and friendly tone, narrator Sophie Roberts portrays Faye, who speaks directly to the listener as she chronicles her story of time travel.
 Faye is a happily married 30-something with two young daughters when a fall through an old box sends her back to the 1970s.
 There she meets her younger self and her mother, who died when she was 8 years old.
 Roberts's conversational tone is appropriate to the novel's first-person point of view."